uclint/Sales-insight/README.md

 Aim: I have been employed to create a dashboard to provide quick and latest sales insights in order to support data driven decision making.

 Stakeholders:
-Sales Director
+Sales Director,
-Marketing team
+Marketing team,
-Customer service team
+Customer service team, and
 Data & Analytics team

 Success Criteria: